exception-kr/exception-kr.github.io/menus/unboxing.md

 ---
-layout: base
+layout: about
-title: Tech
+title: Unboxing
 description: >
   **Hydejack** is a Jekyll theme with JavaScript powers, combining the best of static sites and modern web apps.
   It features a suite of JavaScript that makes the page feel like an app, without sacrificing backwards-compatibility, page-load speed or SEO.
 menu: true
-order: 7
+order: 8
 ---

 **Hydejack** is the complete package for professionals on the web.